 Once you and your school agree to any Direct loans, you will need to sign a Master Promissory Note.
 The MPN is a legally binding document whereby you agree to repay the loan, accrued interest, and fees to the Department of Education.

 Disbursement is the process through which your school delivers your financial aid to you.
 Your school will disburse your loan to you at least once per academic period.
 In many cases, students do not ever see the money.
-Instead, the loan is deducted from the amount the student owes the school (for tuition, room, and board and other costs) at the time of disbursement.
+Instead, the loan is deducted from the amount the student owes the school (for tuition, room, board, and other costs) at the time of disbursement.

 If your loan amount is greater than the amount you owe your school, you will receive a loan refund.
 This may come in the form of a check or a direct deposit to your bank.